drewcasey88/consumertrack_assessment/README.md

 # prerequisites
 An ssh key pair.
-Directions on generating one can be found here: https://www.ssh.com/ssh/keygen/ It is assumed that you have aws cli installed and configured with admin priviliges. (~/.aws/credentials) See installation and config here: https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html
+Directions on generating one can be found here: https://www.ssh.com/ssh/keygen/

+It is assumed that you have aws cli installed and configured with admin priviliges. (~/.aws/credentials) See installation and config here: https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html

-It is also assumed that you have Terraform installed.
+It is also assumes that you have Terraform installed.
 See installation and config here: https://learn.hashicorp.com/tutorials/terraform/install-cli

 # Usage